ryo33/narrative/README.md

 - parallelization
 - error reporting

-### Narrative uses declaration of trait for stories
+### Narrative uses a declaration of trait to write a story

+In other words, a story is an interface and step implementation depends on it.

 Gauge uses markdown, and it's a great format for writing specifications, documents, and stories while readable by non programmer.
 But, it's not the best